 The Michigan Brewers Guild's Detroit Fall Beer Festival at Eastern Market in October is one of the largest all-Michigan beer tastings around.
-Attendees can enjoy some incredible food from Detroit area restaurants (available for purchase) and listen to a talented line-up of local musicians while sipping any of around 850 craft beers from approximately 130 Michigan breweries.
+Attendees can enjoy some incredible food from Detroit area restaurants (available for purchase) and listen to a talented line-up of local musicians while sipping craft beers from Michigan breweries.

 The Motor City has a long-standing brewing history and in recent years it has been revitalized thanks to a growing interest in the craft beer movement.
 Established in 1891, the current Eastern Market is one of the nation’s oldest farm markets and the area is rife with brewing history.
 In its heyday, there were more than 40 breweries in the Detroit area and malt silos still stand as a testament to the rich brewing history – making it the perfect backdrop for the Detroit Fall Beer Festival.
 View photos of the Detroit Fall Beer Festival here!